Zlinus-THEONE/Java-Projects/README.md

-1. Use all codes responsibly.
+1. Check a certain folder then click the file named "Main.java" to open the code.
 2. Every project in this repository can be updated if need improving.
+3. Use the code responsibly.

 # Mortgage Calculator
 ________________________________________________